Emily Cochran Bech, Senior Consultant

 I interviewed a young Muslim woman and asked a question about ‘how religious’ she was.
 She answered ‘low’ on the scale which surprised me.
 But hearing her response made me ask more questions, and in our conversation, I realised that the fact that she took her religion seriously made her apply a higher standard for what ‘being religious’ means and by this she answered ‘low’ on the scale!
 So, the question clearly wasn’t working.
 Sometimes in-depth interviewing makes our quantitative measures better (and vice versa).

-What are the most exciting development within your field of work?
+What is the most exciting development within your field of work?

 I would say the huge potential to gather reactions and opinions from more people, more easily – with online connectivity becoming more universal, and collection platforms simpler.
 We can get better, broader data, over time.
 We can also tailor conditions, languages and more to individual respondents.
 The major challenge is, though, that people’s attention is in high demand, so it’s also more challenging to get people to participate.